LoicGrobol/ginger/README.md

   - The unit tests are in `test/` and use [pytest](http://pytest.org).
 They are a bit of a joke right now, though.

 ## License
-This licence (the so-called “MIT License”) is applicable to all the files in this repository.
+This licence (the so-called “MIT License”) applies to all the files in this repository.
 See also [LICENSE.md](LICENSE.md).

 ```